raishudesu/s-key-gen/README.md

 ## s-key-gen

-This Express App API generates hashed salt.
+This Express App API generates a hashed salt for secret keys.

 To use this repository: